yuki-yano/fzf-preview.vim/README.md

 ## Features

 1. Fzf can be operated using floating window (or any layout).
+4. Real time preview of the selected item.
-2. Fast file and buffer search using fuzzy match and preview.
+2. Fast file and buffer search using fuzzy match.
 3. Search through all the project files and history.
-4. Real time preview of the selected file.
 5. Searching from file history file using oldfiles or mru.
 6. File search from git status with diff preview.
-7. It is possible to interactively execute grep from within the project by specifying the directory
+7. Jump line from jumplist and changelist.
+8. Interactive grep from current project.
-8. Highlight code in preview with bat.
+9. Highlight code in preview with bat.
 (Optional)
-9. Export fzf candidates to QuickFix
+10. Export fzf candidates to QuickFix.
+11. Execute callback function for select item.

 ## Demo